Leeds-ABSL/ABSL_pipeline/README.md

 >Nature Protocols. xx:xx(xx-xx) doi: xxxxxxxxxxxxxxxxxxxxx

 ## ABSL_micrograph_analysis.py
-These programs use the star file output by GCTF for analyzing image statistics.
+These program usse the star file output by GCTF for analyzing image statistics.

-Both versions requrie the column \_rlnCtfMaxResolution to be present.
+It requires the column \_rlnCtfMaxResolution to be present.
 This is only written if eqiphase analysis is selected when GCTF is run if it is not present the program should produce and error.
-If the column \_rlnPhaseShift is present the program will also do phase shift analyses.
+If the column \_rlnPhaseShift is present, the program will also do phase shift analyses.

 To run the script use the command:
 `./ABSL_micrograph_analysis --i <micrographs star file>`